(all scriptural references in the following post are from the N.K.J.V.)

 - In Genesis 25:23, God refers to Jacob and Esau as two nations even as they were still fetuses in Rebekah’s womb.

 - A Christian woman has no right to say, “My body is my own, so I’ll do what I want to with it.”
-Why not?
+Why doesn’t a Christian woman have that right?
 It’s because 1 Corinthians 6:19-20 says to Christians: “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.

 - Psalm 106:34-43; Deuteronomy 12:31; 2 Kings 17:17; and Ezekiel 16:20-21 describe how the people of Israel learned the idolatrous ways of the people of Canaan and ended up sacrificing their sons and daughters to idols, which in reality was sacrificing them to demons.
 God called these sacrifices the shedding of innocent blood, and His wrath was kindled against Israel as He began to abhor His own people.
 Should we Americans not expect Him to respond to us the same way in the wake of the millions of innocent babies we have aborted?
 Keep in mind that Proverbs 6:16-19 says that God hates “hands that shed innocent blood.”